ovi-amzn/demo-license/README.md

-# eks-quarkus
+# project-name
-demo quarkus on Amazon EKS
+demo project on AWS